sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 Don't reuse those implementations, they are not optimized at all and create a whole stack of objects every time.
 A same writer/reader can be used as many times as we want, as long as the data fits its schema.{.warn}

-# Test Cases and conditions

-To start properly a benchmark, we need to specify the tests conditions and versions:
+# Performances

+We'll do some benchmark to see how many records/s we can encode/decode.

+Here are the benchmarks conditions:

 - CPU i5 2500k, 3.30GHz, 4 cores.
 - jdk1.8.0_121